-Determination of Market Direction is Irrelevant: As a contrarian trader, you need not hang on to your computer all day, monitoring the direction of the market.
+Determination of Market Direction is Irrelevant: As a contrarian trader, you need to hang on to your computer all day, monitoring the direction of the market.

 The anxiety associated with wanting to be in front of the excited crowd is absent.
 As you are only concerned about being in an opposite direction to them.
 For busy or part-time traders, this is a great bonus.

 Cons of Contrarian Trading

 Market Sentiments May be Misleading: Chances are that you are not the only contrarian in the financial market.
 Most certainly, you will not hear every rumor about every stock, especially in the Forex market.

 No matter how hard you try, you can’t just get every bit of information you need to make your choices.
 This is because there is a clear distinction between speculations and actions.